unfoldtoolbox/UnfoldDocs/src/index.md

 # Unfold Ecosystem

-The Unfold family are a set of time-series analysis, visualization and simulation toolboxes, centered around the regression ERP (rERP) framework.
-That is, applying multiple regression models to time-series data.
-While all packages have a focus on EEG data, they can typically easily be applied to pupil-dilation, skin-conducatance or even fMRI data.
+The Unfold family is a set of time-series analysis, visualization, and simulation toolboxes built around the Regression ERP (rERP) framework.
+That is, the application of multiple regression models to time series data.
+While all packages have a focus on EEG data, they can typically be easily applied to pupil dilation, skin conductance, or even fMRI data.

 ```@raw html
 <head>